ppy/osu-wiki/news/2026/2026-02-14-lelas-tech-cup-3-registrations-now-open.md

 ---

 Whether tech is second nature to you or an uncharted path you're only beginning to walk, LTC 3 is designed to be immersive and thrilling.
-Mastery isn't just about execution: it's about turning chaos into control when it challenges your limits.
+Mastery isn't just about execution, it's about turning chaos into control when it challenges your limits.

 Only teams willing to adapt — to learn from every miss, every read, every unexpected pattern — will make it to the end.